danieldelpercio/flask-rest/flaskrest/README.md

 # Product CRUD
-This CRUD is based on the tutorial, it has:
+This CRUD is based on a tutorial, it has:
  - GET: /products to get all the products
  - POST: /products add a product
  - PUT: /products/\<id> to modify a product